-The RUGER® MODEL 10/22® and 10/17TM rifles and carbines have a cross-button safety which is located in the forward portion of the trigger guard (See Figure 1, p.
-10.)
+The RUGER® MODEL 10/22® CARBINE has a cross-button safety which is located in the forward portion of the trigger guard (Figure 1, p.
+9).
 The safety can be operated only when the hammer is cocked.

 The safety is "on" when it protrudes fully from the right side (the bolt handle side) of the trigger guard assembly, as shown in Figure 1.
 In this position the sear is blocked, and the gun cannot be fired from a normal pull on the trigger.